 The resultant building has no façades as such, with the exception of the south facing ‘elevation’, where only the entrance doorway and the organic forms of the upper restaurant windows are expressed.
 The main entrance has been discreetly set into the remodelled landscape so that it is only visible immediately upon approach.

 Since opening in 2007, the visitor centre has won numerous awards, including Best Public/Cultural Building at the 2007 Royal Institute of Architects of Ireland (RIAI) Awards, the Commercial Interiors Award at the 2007 International Federation of Interior Architects (IFI) Awards and the Exhibition Design Award at the 2007 and 2008 Institute of Designers in Ireland (IDI) Awards.

 A structural challenge

 The nature and uniqueness of the building posed a significant structural challenge.
 The centrepiece of this exceptional building is a circular exhibition space that has a dome roof structure with a diameter of 25 metres.
-It was constructed in a quarry carved out of the hillside rock and on completion, the building was buried and the hillside reinstated leaving only the entrance doors and the two feature windows visible.
+It was constructed in a quarry carved out of the hillside rock.
+Upon completion, the building was buried and the hillside reinstated, leaving only the entrance doors and the two feature windows visible.
 The building needed to withstand extreme loading from the reinstated hillside.